MKevinEvans/TensorFlow_stock_price_predictor/README.md

 #### VTI and Holdings

-Preparing the VTI and top 10 holding data is fairly stright forward.
-First we can simply concatenate the 'Close' series from each dataframe together using an outer join.
-Because they all have identical timeseries indexes they will line up with each other nicely.
+Preparing the VTI and top 10 holding data is fairly straightforward.
+First we can simply concatenate the 'Close' series from each data frame together using an outer join.
+Because they all have identical time series indexes they will line up with each other nicely.

 Because we only care about the data related to our target we can truncate the dataframe to start when that data starts ('June 15th, 2001')